susy-bakaa/LCSoundTool/README.md

 SoundTool.RestoreAudioClip("GhostDevicePing"); // GhostDevicePing is the name of the sound we replaced and in this case the radar ping sound which we now restore back to default
 ```
-For more in-depth example see the following repo: https://github.com/no00ob/CustomPingSound
+For more in-depth example see the following github repo: https://github.com/no00ob/CustomPingSound
 ## FAQ

+#### Why are none of the logs showing up?

+Make sure you have the following BepInEx.cfg settings:
+- [Chainloader] HideManagerGameObject = true
+- [Logging.Console] Enabled = true
+- [Logging.Console] LogLevels = Fatal, Error, Info, Debug
+- Possibly [Logging.Disk] WriteUnityLog = false
+If they're still not showing up just shoot me a msg in Discord (@no00ob) and we can try to figure it out.

-#### Can you use this tool to record or otherwise interact with the voice chat?
+#### Can you use this tool to record sounds or interact with the voice chat?

-No. This tool is strictly for native Unity AudioSource components.
+No, not at the moment.
+I might look into this later.

 #### What is the performance impact of this tool compared to just manual replacement?